-Abstract- In this paper we present a practical approach of fairness in E-learning on demand.
-A generalized model of E-learning is also presented here.
-The paper also presents a GSR Fair Exchange protocol for E-learning on demand that ensure fairness in true sense without using an additional trusted third party.
+Abstract- In this paper we present a practical approach of fairness in E-assessment.
+A generalized model of E-assessment is also presented here.
+The paper also presents a GSR Fair Exchange protocol for E-assessment that ensure fairness in true sense without using an additional trusted third party.
 A detailed analysis of the properties is also presented in this paper.
 We conclude this paper by indicating future area research.